spieswl/spieswl.github.io/_posts/2020/2020-12-31-the-year-in-readings.md

 <hr>

-Here's to more consistent reading in 2021! 🎉
+Here's to more reading in 2021! 🎉